Flowers (Miley Cyrus song): Music video

 The January 12, 2023, release of "Flowers" was accompanied by its music video on Cyrus's Vevo channel via YouTube.
 It was directed by Jacob Bixenman, with cinematography by Marcell Rév.
 The video reached one billion views in March 2025.

 The video's opening uses panorama-view footage of Los Angeles above the downtown skyline.
 Cyrus is first seen by walking across a bridge in Elysian Park and slowly dancing up her driveway.
 When she arrives at her backyard, she strips into her bikini as she walks past the sprinklers, goes swimming in her swimming pool, and does different workouts and exercises.
-Then Cyrus takes a shower and changes into a black suit coat and pants, eventually begins to dance through her house.
+Then she takes a shower and changes into a black suit coat and pants, eventually begins to dance through her house.
 By nightfall, she dances in her backyard and then dances on her roof as a helicopter flies above.

 Vogue classified Cyrus dressed in vintage gold lamé gown from the Yves Saint Laurent Autumn/Winter 1991–92 collection, accessorized with square Saint Laurent sunglasses, noting that "somewhere in the metaphorical vintage hall of fame, a second-life savant is affixing a plaque with Miley Cyrus's name to the wall".
 Hello! reported that her black underwear has generated trending online searches for "black lingerie sets", with search numbers increasing 413% following the release of the "Flowers" music video on January 13, 2023.